SeanPreusse/seanpreusse.github.io/_posts/2017-01-10-Journey_to_People_Analytics.md

 With this example, if we were to focus on new hire attrition as the issue an analyst would first focus 'tier 1' data such as who has left and who is still here within one year.
 They would then apply basic dimensions such as business unit, gender, manager, salary band and job role if available.
 The deadline for such requests is usually within 1-2 days resulting in 90% data crunching and 10% insight.
 Unless you have a 'unicorn analyst', very rare, it would be very difficult to generate anything meaningful in such a short time.

-> <p align="center"> Educate your customers and try to transform important adhoc requests into research questions.
+> <p align="center"> Educate your customers and try to transform important ad-hoc requests into research questions.
 This will allow you to really understand drivers and provide recommendations to the business problem. </p>

 By shifting this into a research question you enable an analytical methodology that allows for business context, data reproducibility and basic to advance analytic prototypes that can be leveraged for use cases within the business.